 Serotonin and noradrenaline reuptake inhibitors for depression

-Three SNRIs are currently available in Australia.
-These are venlafaxine (brand name Efexor-XR), duloxetine (Cymbalta) and desvenlafaxine (Pristiq).
-They are all available as extended or controlled release tablets or capsules, which means that they only need to be taken once a day.
+Three SNRIs are currently available in Australia: venlafaxine, desvenlafaxine and duloxetine.
+They are available as tablets or capsules (some as extended or controlled release) and are taken once a day.

-The SNRIs block the reuptake (or recycling) of noradrenaline and serotonin into cells in the brain.
-This results in an increase in the levels of these two neurochemicals, which is thought to improve and elevate our mood.
+The SNRIs block the reuptake (or recycling) of brain chemicals called noradrenaline and serotonin into cells in the brain.
+This results in an increase in the levels of these two chemicals, which is thought to improve mood.

 Before you start taking an SNRI

-If you have been taking a different type of antidepressant or another medicine that also has an effect on the chemical serotonin, you will usually need to stop taking that medicine and wait at least two weeks before starting your SNRI.
-This is to prevent very high levels of serotonin accumulating in the brain, which can be dangerous.
+If you have been taking a different type of antidepressant or another medicine that also has an effect on the chemical serotonin, you will usually need to stop taking that medicine and wait for up to 2 weeks before starting an SNRI.
+This ‘washout period’ is to prevent very high levels of serotonin accumulating in the brain, which can be dangerous.
 Your doctor will advise you when you can start taking the SNRI.

 - selective serotonin receptor inhibitors (SSRIs);